Sankt Peter-Ording: Geography

-St. Peter-Ording is situated on the North Sea coast, on the western tip of the Eiderstedt peninsula, approx. 45 km southwest of Husum.
+St. Peter-Ording is situated on the North Sea coast, on the western tip of the Eiderstedt peninsula, approx. 45 km southwest of my Husum.
 Part of the municipality lies in the Schleswig-Holstein Wadden Sea National Park.
-Its characteristics include a beach that is approximately 12 kilometers long and up to one kilometre wide, the dunes, the salt meadows and the cultivated forested areas, atypical for this region.
+Its characteristics include a beach that is approximately 12 kilometers long and up to one kilometre wide, the dunes, the salt meadows and the cultivated forested areas, are atypical for this region.
 The salt meadows are of special ecological importance, since they belong to the few salt meadows that remain in their natural state.
-In contrast to other salt meadows along the North Sea they contain numerous ponds and puddles.
+In contrast to other salt meadows along the North Pea they contain numerous ponds and puddles.
 The landward side is flooded with sea water only occasionally and not every year, so that amphibians such as grass frogs, moor frogs and toads (Bufo bufo) live uncharacteristically close to the seashore.
 Even the Natterjack Toad (Bufo calamita) is able to reproduce successfully in this environment.

 The normal range of the tides is up to three meters.
 In the intertidal mudflat walks the tidal calendar should always be consulted.
 That the beach is so flat and smooth has made it a popular site for sail-racing, a sport similar to wind-surfing but on wheels.
 There are several elevated walkways through the dunes giving access to the beach.